rackerlabs/docs-offerings/docs/api-reference/methods/get-offerings.rst

      - The business version of the offering.
    * - offerings.\ *offering*.\ *name*
      - String
-     - A short, human-readable name for the offering.
-Example: Cloud Servers Open Stack.
+     - The name of the offering.
    * - offerings.\ offering.\ *status*
      - String
      - The status of the offering.
 Valid values are ``ACTIVE`` (default) and